PatrickChen928/en/You-Dont-Know-JS/scope & closures/Chapter1-en.md

 So, let's break down how Engine and friends will approach the program `var a = 2;`.

 The first thing Compiler will do with this program is perform lexing to break it down into tokens, which it will then parse into a tree.
 But when Compiler gets to code-generation, it will treat this program somewhat differently than perhaps assumed.

+A reasonable assumption would be that Compiler will produce code that could be summed up by this pseudo-code: "Allocate memory for a variable, label it a, then stick the value 2 into that variable."
+Unfortunately, that's not quite accurate.